rodolfobortolin/atlassian-regex-checker/README.md

 ```

+## Managing Active Projects

+The script includes a mechanism to manage currently running projects using a file named running_projects.txt:

+- Addition: When a project starts, its key is added to running_projects.txt.
+- Removal: Once the project is no longer active, its key is removed from the file.
+- Check: Before processing, the script checks if a project is listed as active to avoid reprocessing.

+## Saving Processed Projects
+The script maintains a record of processed projects in a file named processed_projects.csv.
+Projects are added to this file after they have been processed.
+If the script is interrupted, it won't reprocess the projects listed in this file when restarted.

 ### Defining REGEX_PATTERNS
 Define your own regex patterns to search within issue descriptions and comments.
 Add them to the `regex_patterns.csv`: